moorepants/me41055/content/pages/syllabus.rst

        | j.k.moore@tudelft.nl
        | Office Room #: 34 F-1-140
      - | Pier de Jong, p.h.dejong@tudelft.nl
-     - | Karien ter Welle, C.S.terWelle@student.tudelft.nl
+     - | Christoph Konrad, c.m.schmidt@tudelft.nl
+       | Benjamin González, B.GonzalezToledo@tudelft.nl
        | Niels Stienen, n.l.stienen@student.tudelft.nl
-       | Riccardo Di Girolamo, R.DiGirolamo@student.tudelft.nl

 Time and Location
 =================

-Lecture videos will be posted online for viewing each Monday, starting February 12, 2024.
-You will be expected to watch the videos and read the online notes before the lecture and work sessions on Thursdays.
-We will have a brief in-person lecture followed by homework work sessions each week on Thursdays [*]_:
+Lecture videos will be posted online for viewing each Monday, starting February 10, 2025.
+You will be expected to watch the videos and read the online notes before the lecture and work sessions on Wednesdays (Q3) and Thursdays (Q4).
+We will have a brief in-person lecture followed by homework work sessions each week on Wednesdays (Q3) or Thursdays (Q4):

 - Quarter 3:

-  - Lecture: Thursdays 10:45-11:15 in CEG-Lecture Hall C (23.HG.0.53)
+  - Lecture: Thursdays 13:45-14:15 in ME-Lecture Hall B - Isaac Newton (34.A-0-720)
-  - Work Sessions: Thursdays 11:15-13:15 in Pulse-Hall 10 (33.A2.600) &
+  - Work Sessions: Thursdays 14:15-16:15 in ME-Hall G (34.D-1-010), ME-Hall I (34.D-1-200), ME-Hall J (34.D-1-300), ME-Hall M (34.D-1-610)
-    Pulse-Hall 6 (33.A1.500)

 - Quarter 4:

-  - Lecture: Thursdays 10:45-11:15 in ME-Lecture Hall A - Leonardo da Vinci (34.A-0-820)
+  - Lecture: Thursdays 10:45-11:15 in ME-Lecture Hall B - Isaac Newton (34.A-0-720)
-  - Work Sessions: Thursdays in AS-Classroom 12 (22.F.104) & AS-Classroom 6
+  - Work Sessions: Thursdays 11:15-13:15 in TBA
-    (22.A.251) & AS-Classroom 7 (22.A.257).
-The week of May 6 is an exception.

 Planned lecture topics are shown on the `schedule page`_.

-.. [*] One lecture and work session is on Monday May 6 due to Acension Day being on a Thursday.

 Course Text and Materials
 =========================

 The course will be based primarily on chapters from this online book:

 **Jason K. Moore.
-Learn Multibody Dynamics, 2023.** https://moorepants.github.io/learn-multibody-dynamics
+Learn Multibody Dynamics** https://moorepants.github.io/learn-multibody-dynamics

-Chapters will be updated and added each week, so always check for the latest version when the associated lecture videos are released.
+Chapters will be updated each week, so always check for the latest version when the associated lecture videos are released.

 The primary principles and notation are based on this freely available book: